psychoinformatics-de/datalad-concepts/extra-docs/index.md

 - [Social schema](s/social/unreleased/index.md)
 - [Electronic distributions schema](s/edistributions/unreleased/index.md)

-## Flexbile Low-complexity Annotation Technique (FLAT) schema components
+## Flexible Low-complexity Annotation Technique (FLAT) schema components

 While these schemas typically provide the same concepts as their graph-oriented counterparts, they nevertheless differ substantially.
 Where the graph-oriented schemas aim for maximum expressiveness, these FLAT schemas aim for being maximally lean and orthogonal with respect to other FLAT schema components.